DeXoteric/cookie-autoclicker/README.md

 - Automatically clicks the big cookie.
 - Automatically clicks lucky cookies when they appear.
 - Automatically purchases available upgrades and products.
+- Automatically loads and saves state of the game.

 ## Requirements